tensorchiefs/dlday2017/posters.md

 The purpose of our research is to design and implement a generically applicable and interactively parametrizable digitization tool.
 We transform unstructured PDF documents into structured (e.g. relational database) or semi-structured (e.g. XML) representations, using not only structural, but also application-specific, semantic knowledge.
 To achieve this, we combine the established rule-based document analysis approach with novel machine learning methods and natural language processing.
 Moreover, we have developed a document query language (DQL) to concisely define document structure, represent semantic constructs and extract structured data from sets of documents.
 A web-based user interface provides an interactive way to define and execute DQL queries, making it possible to instantaneously visualize query results.

+### Text Mining and Structuring Enterprise Know-How: Making Administrative Processes more efficient

+Stefan M. Scholz-Odermatt (SUVA)

+#### Abstract
+Administrative data usually are a mixture of structured data and texts.
+These two types of information fuel administrative processes.
+We have developed a simple and highly generic data structure for information available to a person in charge of an administrative procedure.
+This table combines results of text analysis (stemming, language recognition) with conventionally structured attribute data.

+This universe of data also contains the complete enterprise know-how, the entirety of correlations between all attributes and administrative processes.
+This enterprise know-how is an abstract type of knowledge, and it does not contain any information from individual cases.
+We use Naïve Bayes Classifiers and/or Neural Network weights in order to represent enterprise know-how, which is brought into a very generic tabular form as well.
+Upgrading to more complex multi-layer approaches can be discussed and deeper learning algorithms are under consideration.

+The expertise obtained this way is used to support the person in charge of an administrative process, by supplying proposals for the next steps to be taken.
+Real world use cases are presented for

+•	classifications (i.e. proposing a shortlist of most probable codes for accident causation for coding purposes), or

+•	rankings (i.e. proposing a list of patients with highest expected likelihood to benefit from rehab), or

+•	data cleansing (i.e. finding inconsistent data plus indication of the variable which is most likely to be corrected).

+The action chosen by the person in charge is used as a feedback for supervised learning.